1992–93 Port Vale F.C. season: Cup competitions

 In the FA Cup, Vale were drawn against Stoke City.
 After a goalless draw at the Victoria Ground, some 19,810 turned up to see the replay at Vale Park.
 A 3–1 victory followed, with a Foyle brace and a third from Andy Porter; the game was best remembered for a patch of mud however, which stopped a certain goal from Dave Regis which would have levelled the score at 2–2.
 The "Valiants" then easily dispatched non-league Altrincham with a 4–1 win at Moss Lane.
-Drawn against First Division Newcastle United at St James' Park in the Third Round, Vale were brushed aside 4–0 by the "Magpies".
+Drawn against First Division Newcastle United at St James' Park in the third round, Vale were brushed aside 4–0 by the "Magpies".

 In the League Cup, Vale faced a tricky encounter with league rivals Bolton Wanderers.
 Losing 2–1 at Burnden Park, a 1–1 draw in Burslem meant the "Trotters" advanced at the expense of the Vale.

-In the League Trophy, Vale overcame Fulham with a 4–3 victory, despite going behind in extra time, Glover bagging a brace.
+In the Football League Trophy, Vale overcame Fulham with a 4–3 victory, despite going behind in extra time, Glover bagging a brace.
 They then faced Third Division Northampton Town, who they dispatched with a 4–2 win.
 Facing Stoke City once again in the Southern Section semi-finals, Robin van der Laan scored the only goal of the game at the Victoria Ground to take Vale into the Southern Area final.
-They advanced past Exeter City with a 2–1 home win and a 1–1 draw at St James Park, with Slaven scoring the crucial third goal of the aggregate tie with 13 minutes left to play.
-The league was the priority, yet Vale had made it into the League Trophy Final.
+They then had to face Exeter City over two legs and won the home tie by two goals to one, after which Exeter manager Alan Ball said he was "absolutely delighted that we go into the next game only one down".
+A 1–1 draw at St James Park followed, with Slaven scoring the crucial third goal of the aggregate tie with 13 minutes left to play.
+The league was the priority.
+Yet, Vale had made it into the Football League Trophy final.
 Stockport County were out for revenge after Vale had edged them out of the play-offs.
 Paul Kerr put the Vale ahead, before Bernie Slaven made it two before half-time.
-Giant striker Kevin Francis pulled one back but Vale held on for the win.
+Giant striker Kevin Francis pulled one back, but Vale held on for the win.